 Your programme can be full of activities and projects that get you buzzing, and along the way you’ll pick up experiences, friends and talents that will stay with you for the rest of your life.
-If you’re interested in signing up or would like more information about what you could do for each section, talk to our DofE Coordinator, Mr Wright in Room H115 (main building).
+If you’re interested in signing up or would like more information about what you could do for each section, talk to our DofE Coordinator, Ms O'Neill.

-At Heathcote we encourage as many students as possible to take part in voluntary service.
-This gives the students a chance to give some of their free time to somebody else.
-By taking part in the scheme, the students will gain new skills which will benefit them in the future.
+At Heathcote we encourage as many pupils as possible to take part in voluntary service.
+This gives the pupils a chance to give some of their free time to somebody else.
+By taking part in the scheme, the pupils will gain new skills which will benefit them in the future.

-Students often work as classroom assistants in the lower school and usually dedicate one hour of their time per week.
-Students will be required to keep a log book and can achieve a bronze, silver or gold award depending on the number of hours they complete.
+Pupils often work as classroom assistants in the lower school and usually dedicate one hour of their time per week.
+Pupils will be required to keep a log book and can achieve a bronze, silver or gold award depending on the number of hours they complete.

-Students in year 12 will be given the opportunity to complete a 2 week work placement.
-This gives the student an insight into the working world, allowing them all to gain practical knowledge.
+Pupils in Year 12 will be given the opportunity to complete a 2 week work placement.
+This gives the pupil an insight into the working world, allowing them all to gain practical knowledge.
 There are many benefits of work experience:

 1. Careers education and guidance: raising pupils’ awareness of the factors which may determine career choice and the requirements of particular employment sectors.

 2. Attainment in individual subjects: enhancing pupils’ understanding of the skills developed within the curriculum.

 3. Support for vocational qualifications: improving pupils’ understanding of the areas they are studying and acquisition of relevant knowledge and skills.